Cathie Wood's ARK Invest piles into UiPath, trims Tesla

 ARK Invest’s data showed the firm’s exchange traded funds bought a total of about 2.7 million shares, about a third of the day’s traded volume.

-The ARK Next Generation Internet ETF and the ARK Innovation ETF also bought a total of 247,717 shares of crypto exchange Coinbase Global Inc (COIN.O), which went public last week.
-The Innovation ETF sold 163,981 shares in Tesla (TSLA.O), the data showed.
+The ARK Next Generation Internet ETF and the ARK Innovation ETF also bought a total of 247,717 shares of crypto exchange Coinbase Global Inc, which went public last week.
+The Innovation ETF sold 163,981 shares in Tesla, the data showed.

 Refinitiv Eikon’s latest data lists ARK Investment Management as a top-20 shareholder of the electric carmaker, which has a market capitalization of more than $700 billion.